 In the last book, the Mayor of Reykjanesbær offered to build the Giantess a fully furnished cave, after she rescued some fishermen on a fishing boat, who met with dangers at sea in a violent storm at Suðurnes and headed for the cliffs.

-After the rescue, the Giantess was absolutely freezing and to thaw her out the town people took her to the Blue Lagoon, which is very close to Keflavík town.
+After the rescue, the Giantess was absolutely freezing, and to thaw her out the townspeople took her to the Blue Lagoon, which is very close to Keflavík town.
 A sign was put up stating that the Blue Lagoon was closed on private business.
 There she warmed up and absolutely loved the Blue Lagoon, which she referred to as warm milk.

 In September 2008 the cave was ready and the Giantess moved into her new home by the harbour.